 Saving can seem challenging to new graduates but this step is one that you shouldn’t skip.
 Even a small portion of your income can make a big impact on your retirement or emergency fund over the course of several years.
 Start by investing about two percent of your income into a savings account that is set aside for emergencies, such as unexpected car repairs, then switch to investing in your retirement account.
 You may want to research your options before choosing an investment account to find the best returns on your investments.

-One unexpected aspect of being financially independent in keeping up with and organizing paperwork.
+One unexpected aspect of being financially independent is keeping up with and organizing paperwork.
 Choose to use online statements and automatic payment options whenever possible to help reduce the amount of paperwork you need to organize at home.
-Not only will paperless options cut down on clutter, automatic billing and payments taken directly from your account ensure you make payments on time without the hassle of sending a check.
+Not only will paperless options cut down on clutter, automatic billing, and payments taken directly from your account ensure you make payments on time without the hassle of sending a check.

 By planning your finances carefully and prioritizing spending, graduation can be an exciting adventure instead of a financially stressful event.
 Begin planning your financial future early to be confident that you are prepared for your new life as a recent college graduate.